flexion-unity/OPC-LED-Controller/README.md

 LED pixel controller with mobile webinterface for playback of recorded OPC fadecandy files.
 Runs on [node.js].

 # What exactly is OPC-LED-Controller
 This piece of software will allow you to playback previously recorded OPC (Open-Pixel-Control) animations sent to a local or remote fadecandy server.
-To capture animation data, a modified OPC library will cature live output sent from your [Processing] client to the fadecandy server and save the OPC LED data stream in a local file.
+To capture animation data, a modified OPC library will capture live output sent from your [Processing] client to the fadecandy server and save the OPC LED data stream in a local file.
 This will allow you to capture various LED animations and store the raw data output in a file for later playback by the OPC-LED-Controller.
 In the web interface, OPC video files can be organized in playlists for playback at a specified time.

 # Requirements